slavagu/NgenUI/readme.md

 # License

-This library is released under The MIT License (MIT).
+This project is released under The MIT License (MIT).

 	Copyright (c) 2013 Slava Guzenko